AdaCore/spark2014/docs/lrm/source/statements.rst

 This section discusses the pragmas Assert_And_Cut and Assume.

 Two |SPARK| pragmas are defined, Assert_And_Cut and Assume.
-Each has a single Boolean parameter and may be used wherever pragma Assert is allowed.
+Each is an assertion and has a single Boolean parameter (an assertion expression) and may be used wherever pragma Assert is allowed.

 Assert_And_Cut may be used within a subprogram when the given expression sums up all the work done so far in the subprogram, so that